 (20–30 AD) CC BY-SA 3.0

 Cives Romani: The cives romani were full Roman citizens.
-They were subdivided into two classes: the non optimo iure had rights of property and marriage while the optimo iure also had the right to vote and hold office.
+They were subdivided into two classes: the non optimo iure, who had rights of property and marriage and the optimo iure, who also had the right to vote and hold office.

-Latini: The Latins came under Roman control at the close of the Latin War (340–338 BC) and the term Latini came to include people of non-Latin background.
-The Latini held a number of rights (the Latin Rights or ius Latii in Latin) but they did not have the right of marriage (ius connubii).
+Latini: The Latins were a tribe living in Latium in central Italy who came under Roman control at the close of the Latin War (340–338 BC) noting that the term Latini came to include people of non-Latin background.
+The Latini held a number of rights similar to those of Roman citizens (the Latin Rights or ius Latii in Latin) but they did not have the right of marriage (ius connubii).

 Socii : The Socii or Foederati were citizens of states which had treaty obligations with Rome and had certain rights in exchange for agreed levels of military service.

-When in doubt anyone could just ask around about a person's social standing and reputation.
-This makes even more sense in a society where those who could read and write were the exception rather than the norm.
+When in doubt, anyone could just ask around about a person's social standing and reputation.
+This made even more sense in a society where those who could read and write were the exception rather than the norm.
 In a small town, word of mouth was often the only way people had to prove their citizenship.